lPrimemaster/mulex-fk/docs/installing.md

 # Instalation

-~The only way to install mulex-fk is via it's source code.
-There are no official releases nor packages.~ Mulex-fk is tested and is known to work under Linux and Windows.

-There is a debian package for debian systems.
-Check the releases page on github.
-For windows you will still need to compile from source.
+Mulex-fk server works under Linux (Windows under testing).
+The backend API works both under Windows and Linux.
+Pre-compiled releases are available under the releases tab of the github repository.
+However, if you wish to have more control/compile for a different ABI/platform here are the steps to build from source.

 ## Requirements